blandinejar/blandinejar/README.md

 ### Hi there! 👋

 My name is Blandine Jarysta.
 I live near Lille, France, and I recently finished a 6-month JavaScript-centric course at École O'clock.
+I'm currently in an apprenticeship with the same school, working at Squadeasy in Paris.

-I'm a junior developer and I use HTML, CSS, JavaScript, NodeJS, Express, and PostgreSQL.
-I've also been teaching myself React.
+I'm a junior developer and I use HTML, CSS, JavaScript, NodeJS, Express, PostgreSQL, React and Redux.
 I strive to improve my skills and am constantly willing to learn new things! 😍

 You can view my portfolio [here](https://blandinejarysta.netlify.app/). 😊 (*For now, it's only available in French, but I would like to make it available in English in the near future.*)